-FDA plans to begin routine inspections of large farms other than sprouts operations subject to the Produce Safety rule, including large produce farms in other countries, in Spring 2019.
-States receiving Competition A/B funding as part of the State Produce Implementation Cooperative Agreement Program should also use spring 2019 as their starting dates for inspections of large produce farms.
+FDA began routine inspections of large farms other than sprouts operations subject to the Produce Safety Rule, including large produce farms in other countries, in Spring 2019.
+States receiving Competition A/B funding as part of the State Produce Implementation Cooperative Agreement Program (CAP) were asked to use Spring 2019 as their starting dates for routine inspections of large produce farms.

-FDA intends to begin routine Foreign Supplier Verification Programs inspections of importers of produce from large farms in other countries in Fall 2019.
+FDA began routine Foreign Supplier Verification Programs inspections of importers of produce from large farms in other countries in Fall 2019.

 The link below provides information about the Final Rule on the Standards for the Growing, Harvesting, Packing, and Holding of Produce including related guidance, fact sheets, correspondence, news releases and more.